tonketonky/mighty-looper/README.md

 ## How it's (will be) put together

-The looper logic is implemented in Pure Data patch running on Raspberry Pi 3 while it is being controlled by the sketch running on Adruino with controlling components connected (footswitches, pots, toggle switches, etc.).
+The looper logic is implemented in Pure Data patch running on Raspberry Pi 3 while it is being controlled by the sketch running on Adruino with controlling components connected (footswitches, pots, lever switches, etc.).
 RPi and Arduino talk to each other via serial port.

 As an audio interface a sound card compatible with RPi which has stereo input and stereo output is required.